-GENERAL WARRANTY STATEMENTS
+WARRANTY

-For complete information about Christie's limited warranty, please contact your Christie dealer.
-In addition to the other limitations that may be specified in Christie's limited warranty, the warranty does not cover:
+Products are warranted under Christie's standard limited warranty, the complete details of which are available by contacting your Christie dealer or Christie.
+In addition to the other limitations that may be specified in Christie's standard limited warranty and, to the extent relevant or applicable to your product, the warranty does not cover:

 - a.
-Damage occurring during shipment, in either direction. - b.
-Cinema projector lamps (See Christie's separate lamp program policy). - c.
-Damage caused by use of a cinema projector lamp beyond the recommended lamp life, or use of a lamp supplied by a supplier other than Christie. - d.
-Problems caused by combination of the product with non-Christie equipment, such as distribution systems, cameras, video tape recorders, etc., or use of the product with any non-Christie interface device. - e.
-Damage caused by misuse, improper power source, accident, fire, flood, lightning, earthquake or other natural disaster. - f.
-Damage caused by improper installation/alignment, or by product modification, if by other than a Christie authorized repair service provider. - g.
-For LCD projectors, the warranty period specified applies only where the LCD projector is in "normal use."
-"Normal use" means the LCD projector is not used more than 8 hours a day, 5 days a week.
-For any LCD projector where "normal use" is exceeded, warranty coverage under this warranty terminates after 6000 hours of operation. - h.
-Failure due to normal wear and tear.
+Problems or damage occurring during shipment, in either direction. - b.
+Projector lamps (See Christie's separate lamp program policy). - c.
+Problems or damage caused by use of a projector lamp beyond the recommended lamp life, or use of a lamp other than a Christie lamp supplied by Christie or an authorized distributor of Christie lamps. - d.
+Problems or damage caused by combination of a product with non-Christie equipment, such as distribution systems, cameras, DVD players, etc., or use of a product with any non-Christie interface device. - e.
+Problems or damage caused by the use of any lamp, replacement part or component purchased or obtained from an unauthorized distributor of Christie lamps, replacement parts or components including, without limitation, any distributor offering Christie lamps, replacement parts or components through the internet (confirmation of authorized distributors may be obtained from Christie). - f.
+Problems or damage caused by misuse, improper power source, accident, fire, flood, lightning, earthquake or other natural disaster. - g.
+Problems or damage caused by improper installation/alignment, or by equipment modification, if by other than Christie service personnel or a Christie authorized repair service provider. - h.
+Problems or damage caused by use of a product on a motion platform or other movable device where such product has not been designed, modified or approved by Christie for such use. - Problems or damage caused by use of a projector in the presence of an oil-based fog machine or laser-based lighting that is unrelated to the projector. - j.
+For LCD projectors, the warranty period specified in the warranty applies only where the LCD projector is in "normal use" which means the LCD projector is not used more than 8 hours a day, 5 days a week. - k.
+Except where the product is designed for outdoor use, problems or damage caused by use of the product outdoors unless such product is protected from precipitation or other adverse weather or environmental conditions and the ambient temperature is within the recommended ambient temperature set forth in the specifications for such product. - I. Image retention on LCD flat panels. - m.Defects caused by normal wear and tear or otherwise due to normal aging of a product.